Skip to Content

 Take a stroll through Gibbs Gardens.

-One of the most beautiful places to visit in the fall in Georgia is Gibbs Gardens, located in Ball Ground.
-This 300-acre estate is actually one of the most extensive residential estate gardens in the United States!
 Some of the highlights within this space are the Manor House Gardens, the Japanese Gardens, and the Waterlily Gardens.
 During the fall, you won’t want to miss the Japanese Maples Colorfest, which runs from mid-October through mid-November.

 Find the perfect pumpkin at a local patch.